kedacore/keda-docs/content/docs/2.14/operate/setupscaler.md

 +++
-title = "Setting up a Scaler"
+title = "Setupscaler"
-availability = "v2.6+"
-maintainer = "Community"
-category = "Messaging"
+weight = 500
 description = "Procedure to Setup a Scaler in KEDA"
 +++